THUtigerhfj/VideoEditor/README.md

 5. Save `reference_image.png`, `reference_mask.png`, candidate artifacts, and metadata.
 6. Feed the selected reference into AnyDoor for frame-0 replacement.
 7. Feed the AnyDoor first frame, masks, and prompts into VideoPainter/CogVideoX.
+8. Save the edited first frame separately and return the generated tail video without frame 0 for UI/Gradio exact replacement.

 Gradio usage: